PavelKisliak/BitSerializer/README.md

 	]
 }
 ```
 For serializing a named object please use helper method MakeKeyValue(key, value).
 The type of key should be supported by archive, but also exists method MakeAutoKeyValue(key, value) which automatically converts to preferred key type for the archive.
-The good place for using this method is some common serialization code which could be used with different kind of archives.
+The good place for using this method is some common serialization code that can be used with various types of archives.

 #### Serializing base class
 To serialize the base class, use the helper method BaseObject(), as in the next example.